Sobel-Goodman Tests of Mediation in Stata

 sgmediation2 provides tests of all of the various requirements discussed above to facilitate most any test desired.
 I personally agree that the test that the effect of the IV shrinks upon the addition of the mediator to the model (i.e. the indirect effect) is of most central interest.
 But as Zhao et al. (2010) detail -- the individual tests outlined by Baron and Kenny (1986) are still quite useful to determine the specific nature of mediation found.

-The bottom half of the figure below illustrates the basic logic of a mediating relationship where the mediating variable (MV) is theoretically at least partially the reason/mechanism by which the focal independent variable (IV) affects the outcome (DV).
+The right half of the figure below illustrates the basic logic of a mediating relationship where the mediating variable (MV) is theoretically at least partially the reason/mechanism by which the focal independent variable (IV) affects the outcome (DV).
 Because of this mediating relationship, the estimate of the effect of the IV will be smaller after accounting for the mediator (c' ) than in a model without the mediator (c ).